|

 - Turn

-of the Aero Desktop theme in Vista.
-The use of video resources to
+of the Aero Desktop theme in Vista or 7.
+The use of video resources

 in some cases.

-the above may need to be disabled through your services menu (at your
+the items above may need to be disabled through your services menu (at

 them one at a time to find what the problem application or service is.